Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Variable Selection for Global Relevance

 where the hyper-parameter $\lambda$ penalizes the $\ell_1$-norm of the parameter $\bm\theta$.
 The basic intuition of LASSO is that the $\ell_1$ loss function creates sparsity.
 If $f$ is a linear function, then with properly chosen $\lambda$, the estimators $\bm\theta^{lasso}_i$ of redundant variables $x_i$ tend to be zero, while the estimators of relevant variables remain non-zero with high probability.
 As a result, the set of relevant variables can be identified from the sign of $\bm\theta^{lasso}$.

 However, in our setting $f$ is not necessarily linear and LASSO may fail.
 For example, consider $d_x=d_y=1$ and $f(x_1,y)=(x_1-0.5)^2$ where $X_1$ has a uniform distribution in $[0,1]$.
 The LASSO estimator $\theta_1$ returns zero, because it is the best linear estimator for the quadratic function, thus falsely ruling out the relevant variable $x_1$.
 On the flip side, LASSO may also return false positives for nonlinear functions, identifying redundant variables as relevant.
-For instance, consider $d_x=3$, $d_y=1$ and let $X_1\sim~U[0,1]$, $X_2\sim~U[0,1] \perp X_1$, $X_3=0.5 X_1+0.5 X_2$.
-LASSO can correctly identify the relevant variables for the linear function $f(x_1,x_2,y)=-x_1+2 x_2$ and rule out $X_3$ as redundant.
-However, for a nonlinear function $f(x_1,x_2,y)=-x_1+e^{2 x_2}$, $X_3$ would be falsely identified as relevant.
+For instance, consider $d_x=3$, $d_y=1$ and let $X_1\sim~U[0,1]$, $X_2\sim~U[0,1] \perp X_1$, $X_3=0.5 X_1+0.5 X_2$. {\RV \Copy{cop:example-LASSO-fail}{If the reward function is nonlinear $f(x_1,x_2,y)=-x_1+e^{2 x_2}$, then $X_3$ would be identified as relevant by LASSO.
+In particular, because of the correlation between $X_3$ and $X_2$ and the nonlinearity of $X_2$, LASSO would return a linear model with a non-zero coefficient for $X_3$.
+Note that this failure occurs even when $f$ satisfies Assumption \ref{ass:pos_gra}.} }

-Having highlighted the technical difficulties, we introduce two mild technical assumptions required for our algorithm. \begin{assumption} (Second-order Smoothness) The function $f$ is twice-differentiable with respect to $\bm{x}$, i.e., there exists $L>0$ such that for all $\bm{x_1},\bm{x_2} \in \XX, \ y \in \YY$. \end{assumption} Assumption~\ref{ass:smooth_cov} imposes the smoothness condition of $f$ and is widely adopted in many problems in statistics and optimization.
-It allows a second-order approximation for $f$ in a small area.
-An implication of Assumption~\ref{ass:smooth_cov} is that the infinity norm of the Hessian matrix, $\|\nabla_{\bm{x}}^2 f(\bm{x},y)\|_{\infty}$, is bounded by $2L$.
+Having highlighted the technical difficulties, we introduce two mild technical assumptions required for our algorithm. \begin{assumption}[Second-order Smoothness] The function $f$ is twice-differentiable with respect to $\bm{x}$, i.e., there exists $L>0$ such that for all $\bm{x_1},\bm{x_2} \in \XX, \ y \in \YY$. \end{assumption}

+Assumption~\ref{ass:smooth_cov} imposes the smoothness condition of $f$ and is widely adopted in many problems in statistics and optimization.
+It allows for a second-order approximation for $f$ in a small area.
+An implication of Assumption~\ref{ass:smooth_cov} is that the infinity norm of the Hessian matrix with respect to $\bm x$ is bounded by $2L$.